zephyrproject-rtos/zephyr/doc/guides/tracing/index.rst

 your application and allows enabled backends to visualize the inner-working of the kernel and various subsystems.

-Applications and supported tools can define empty macros declared in :zephyr_file:`include/tracing.h` that are called across the kernel in key spots.
+Applications and tracing tools can create a backend that redefines the macros declared in :zephyr_file:`include/debug/tracing.h` that are called across the kernel in key spots.

+.. doxygengroup:: tracing_apis
+   :project: Zephyr

 SEGGER SystemView Support
 *************************